jsenv/importmap-node-module/readme.md

 When enabled the following happens:

-1. Your `package.json` `devDependencies` are included in the generated importMap.
+1. `devDependencies` declared in your `package.json` are included in the generated importMap.
 2. `"development"` is favored over `"production"` in [package.json exports conditions](https://nodejs.org/dist/latest-v15.x/docs/api/packages.html#packages_conditions_definitions).

 ## runtime